 A Celestial fighter ship soared low overhead and its backflow from the engines ruffled their hair.
 It did not fire directly on them but instead blew an airship out of the sky, killing its Asgardian crew instantly.

 The prisoners hovered near the doorway, and Loki might imagine they were clinging to him.
 They need a push, and they would make a nice distraction for his escape.

 "Go," Loki ordered, "play.
 Have fun."
 He waved a hand beyond where people were running every which way.
 "I doubt anyone will have time to be guarding anything."

 Treasures abound, many treasures abound, unguarded and open.
 It was too tantalizing an image, and finally the prisoners starting moving.
 They streamed past Loki, but none came close enough to bump him out of respect of his power.

 Loki's magic chimed a warning as someone bumped into his sense line, and he looked up.
 He could sense that Heimdall had just turned his orange eyes from the battle, and had seen what was happening with growing horror.

 "Catch me if you can," Loki whispered, knowing Heimdall would be able to read his lips.
 He waved at Heimdall and made his magic sparkle around him.

 The ghosting technique kicked in and Heimdall lost Loki in his clairvoyant sight.
 Heimdall hated Loki's ghosting.
 He worked quickly to alert Asgard of the new threat.

 I finally get to watch Loki burn, Loki thought with a smile.
 His stomach grumbled.
 First though, I think I need something to eat.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, PengpingWrite a Review